Ken Davenport

-Early life and career
+Early life

 Davenport was born in Phoenix, Arizona to Dr. Kenny Hasija and Pamela Soper (née Davenport).
-He grew up in Sturbridge, Massachusetts and attended the Bancroft School in Worcester, Massachusetts.
+He grew up in Sturbridge, Massachusetts, and attended the Bancroft School in Worcester, Massachusetts.
 He attended Johns Hopkins University for one year with the intention of practicing law, before transferring to New York University's Tisch School of the Arts.
 He graduated in 1994 with a Bachelor of Fine Arts in Acting.

 Davenport began his professional theater career by working as a production assistant on the 1993 Broadway revival of My Fair Lady starring Richard Chamberlain.
 Before he began his producing career, he established himself as a company and general manager, working on shows such as Grease, Show Boat, Ragtime, Thoroughly Modern Millie, and Gypsy.

-Davenport Theatrical Enterprises
+Career

-Davenport founded Davenport Theatrical Enterprises (DTE) in 2004, and has created, produced, and managed shows under that business for the last 15 years.
+Davenport founded the company Davenport Theatrical Enterprises (DTE) in 2004, and has created, produced, and managed Broadway shows.
 His first ventures as a producer were the three Off-Broadway shows The Awesome 80s Prom, Altar Boyz, and My First Time, which he also wrote.
-Davenport's first Broadway credit as a producer was 13, and since then he has produced over a dozen other Broadway shows, including the first Broadway revival of Godspell, the Tony Award-winning Best Musical Kinky Boots, and Deaf West Theatre's Spring Awakening.
+Davenport's first Broadway credit as a producer was 13, and since then he has produced over 20 Broadway shows, including the first Broadway revival of Godspell, the Tony Award-winning Best Musical Kinky Boots, and Deaf West Theatre's Spring Awakening.

-Since its founding, Davenport Theatrical Enterprises has expanded to other areas of the theater business.
-It founded Broadway Genius Group Sales, a group sales agency for Broadway and Off-Broadway shows; DTE Agency, a theatrical marketing agency; and DTE Management, a general management division.
+Since its founding, Davenport Theatrical Enterprises has expanded to other areas of the theater business including Broadway Genius Group Sales, a group sales agency for Broadway and Off-Broadway shows; DTE Agency, a theatrical marketing agency; and DTE Management, a general management division.
 In 2019, DTE Management relaunched as Architect Theatrical.

-Davenport Theatrical Enterprises has founded several websites, including Your Broadway Genius, Best of Off-Broadway, and both the website and smartphone app Did He Like It?, a review aggregator for New York theater based on New York Times chief theatre critic Ben Brantley.
-Additionally, Davenport is the creator of Be a Broadway Star, the only Broadway-themed board game.
+Additionally, DTE launched Did He Like It?, a review aggregator for New York Times chief theatre critic Ben Brantley and Davenport is the creator of Be a Broadway Star, the only Broadway-themed board game.

-In 2019, Inc. 5000 named Davenport Theatrical Enterprises one of America’s fastest-growing private companies.

-He is the founder of TheaterMakersStudio.com, a one-of-a-kind "masterclass" community with the goal of educating and inspiring writers, directors, producers and more to get their shows off the ground.
+Did He Like It was sold in 2018.

 Davenport's television and film credits include the documentary These Magnificent Miles: On the Road with Red Wanting Blue, and The Bunny Hole, an award-winning television pilot that has appeared in the LA Indie Film Festival, the Orlando Film Festival, the LA Comedy Festival and more.